ycc3041/Optimization/README.md

 # Optimization
-This repository is for different projects related to optimization.
+This repository is for different projects related to optimization algorithms.

 ## Prerequisites
 * python 3.6